xxing9703/Liver_vein_detection/README.md

 ## Getting Started
+1. Download this repo.

-1. Download the ion intensity data from the link below, put them in the same folder https://figshare.com/s/9422d969f5724036b54a
+2. Download the ion intensity matrix data from the link below, put them in the same folder https://figshare.com/s/9422d969f5724036b54a

-2. Run script_main.m in matlab. ("liver_mouse_3.csv" is used in this demo -- line 3, and can be replaced by any other data)
+3. Run script_main.m in matlab. ("liver_mouse_3.csv" is used in this demo -- line 3, and can be replaced by any other data)

+4. All results are saved in the variables "bonds" and "pks"

 ### Installing

 Install matlab of the latest version.
 The following toolboxes are needed.